benhoyt/merovius.github.io/jekyll/_posts/2019-06-12-birdseye-go.markdown

 The build tool is what most users directly interface with and as such, it's what largely determines aspects of the *Go ecosystem* and how packages can be combined and thus how different Go programmers interact.
-As above, the go tool is what's implicitly referred to unless more context is given and thus its design decisions have largely influenced public opinion about "Go".
-While there are alternative tools and they have wide adoption for use cases like company-internal code, the open source community *in general* expects code to conform to the expectations of the go tool, which (among other things) means
+As above, the go tool is what's implicitly referred to (unless other context is specified) and thus its design decisions significantly influence public opinion about "Go".
+While there are alternative tools and they have wide adoption for use cases like company-internal code, the open source community *in general* expects code to conform to the expectations of the go tool, which (among other things) means:

 * Be available as source code.
-The go tool has little support for binary distribution of packages and what little it has is going to be removed soon.
+The go tool has little support for binary distribution of packages, and what little it has is going to be removed soon.
 * Be documented according to [the godoc format](https://blog.golang.org/godoc-documenting-go-code).
 * [Have tests](https://golang.org/pkg/testing/#pkg-overview) that can be run via `go test`.
 * Be fully compilable by a `go build` (together with the next one, this is